kgisl/pythonFDP/schedule.md

+# FDP for Python

+Reason 1
+> You can code.
+They cannot.
+That is pretty damn cool. - _[LTHW Python](https://learnpythonthehardway.org/book/advice.html)_

+Reason 2
+> Python is a multipurpose programming language and widely used for Data Science, which is termed as the sexiest job of this century. - [Vinay Babu, DSC](http://www.datasciencecentral.com/profiles/blogs/learn-python-for-data-science-from-scratch)

 |Day   | AM Session 1 | AM Session 2 |AM Session 3| PM Session 1 | PM Session 2 |
 |:-----|:-------------|:-------------|:-----------|:----------|:----------|
 |      |(9.00 - 9.30) | (9.45 - 11.45)  | (11.45 - 12.15) | (1.15.00 to 3.15) | (3.30 to 4.30)|